istio/tools/perf/benchmark/README.md

 Run `./install_istio.sh` to install Istio on the cluster.

 2. Deploy the workloads to measure performance against.
-Here, `DNS_DOMAIN` is set to local.
+The test environment is two pods (one client, one server), set to communicate over HTTP, with mutual TLS.

 ```bash
 export NAMESPACE=twopods